PhilterPaper/Perl-PDF-Builder/README.md

 1. make test
 1. make install

-If you have your system configured to run Perl for a .pl/.PL file, you may be able to omit "perl" from the first command, which creates a Makefile. "make" is the generic command to run (it feeds on the Makefile), but your system may have it under a different name, such as dmake (Strawberry Perl on Windows), gmake, or nmake.
+If you have your system configured to run Perl for a .pl/.PL file, you may be able to omit "perl" from the first command, which creates a Makefile. "make" is the generic command to run (it feeds on the Makefile produced by Makefile.PL), but your system may have it under a different name, such as dmake, gmake (e.g., Strawberry Perl on Windows), or nmake.

 PDF::Builder does not currently compile and link anything, so `gcc`, `g++`, etc. will not be used.
 The build process merely copies .pm files around, and